foivos-all/Battleship/README.md

   <li><u>Battleship:</u> One of the classes that inherits from Ship.
 It has an integer variable "size = 4" which indicates the size of the ship.
 Finally, Ship implements the abstract methods.</li>

   <li><u>Cruiser:</u> One of the classes that inherits from Ship.
 It has an integer variable "size = 3" which indicates the size of the ship.
 Finally, Ship implements the abstract methods.</li>

-    <li><u>Destroyer:</u> One of the classes he inherits from Ship.
+  <li><u>Destroyer:</u> One of the classes that inherits from Ship.
 It has an integer variable "size = 2" which indicates the size of the ship.
 Finally, Ship implements the abstract methods.</li>

   <li><u>Board:</u> The class that represents the 5x5 size table and has these methods:</li>
   <ul>
     <li><em>Board (which is also the constructor):</em> Takes as an argument a two-dimensional "Tile" table which it initializes using the creator of the "Tile" class.</li>